The creation and development of strategies for the sector falls under the Funding and Strategy Directorate.

 Glen is the first point of contact for artists, representatives of organisations and the general public.
 He deals with queries, addresses difficulties, receives and gives feedback, develops ideas, makes contact with entities or other stakeholders.
 His role includes the organisation of regular sessions and workshops whereby information and good practices are shared, cultural matters debated and networking between peers and other stakeholders facilitated.

-Romina Delia - Internationalisation Associate
+Dr Romina Delia - Internationalisation Executive

-Romina's role is to facilitate the international development of the cultural and creative sectors to sustain both the sector's growth as well as its contribution to Malta's international relations.
+Romina’s role is to facilitate the international development of the cultural and creative sectors to sustain both the sector’s growth as well as its contribution to Malta’s international relations.
 She is highly passionate about cultural exchanges, international collaborations and the promotion of unity in diversity through intercultural dialogue.
 Romina project manages Malta’s participation at La Biennale di Venezia and London Design Biennale.